tylerheal/clientportal/README.md

 php bin/test_sendgrid_api.php recipient@example.com
 ```

 The script sends a short plaintext + HTML message to the recipient passed on the command line using `SENDGRID_API_KEY`.
-When `SENDGRID_REGION=eu` is exported, it will automatically pin requests to the EU API and call `$sendgrid->setDataResidency('eu')`.
+When `SENDGRID_REGION=eu` is exported, it pins requests to the EU API (calling `$sendgrid->setDataResidency('eu')` when available).
+If the API responds with HTTP 401 and the message `User is not authorized to send mail based on their regional attribute`, the helper retries the EU endpoint automatically and prints instructions to set `SENDGRID_REGION=eu` (or pick the EU region in **Settings → Email delivery**) so future sends succeed on the first attempt.

+The application mirrors that behaviour when queueing real notifications: the first SendGrid request uses your configured region, but if it receives the same 401 regional block it retries once against the EU endpoint.
+Successful fallbacks are logged to `data/mail.log` as a reminder to switch the saved region, while failures include troubleshooting notes alongside the response payload.

 ### SendGrid SMTP relay